aztfmod/rovergo/docs/user-guide.md

    - destroy
    - fmt
    - validate
- - **Custom actions**, these extend the Rover v2 command set, and allow you to run an external command against the given CAF config, level, source etc.
+ - **Custom actions**, these extend the Rover v2 command set, and allow you to run an external command against the given CAF config, level, source etc. [See below](#custom-actions)

 # Running Rover v2